 - Atlanta Falcons coach Dan Quinn said wideout Julio Jones (hamstring) is "making progress" and will do individual workouts today.
 He, along with rookie safety Jaylinn Hawkins (concussion), did not participate in practice.
 Wideout Calvin Ridley (thigh/knee), defensive linemen Grady Jarrett (hip) and Takkarist McKinley (groin) and safeties Keanu Neal (hamstring) and Ricardo Allen (elbow) were all limited again.
 The team activated cornerback A.J.
 Terrell off of the reserve/COVID-19 list.
 The team also announced they have signed safety J.J.
 Wilcox to the practice squad.

-- Indianapolis Colts linebacker Darius Leonard did not participate in practice for the second day this week.
+- Indianapolis Colts linebacker Shaquille Leonard did not participate in practice for the second day this week.
 The team signed linebacker Najee Goode to the practice squad and released cornerback Christian Angulo from the practice squad.

 - The Arizona Cardinals are bringing in veteran cornerback Prince Prince Amukamara for a visit in the next few days with the intention to sign him, per Garafolo via an informed souce.
 Cornerback Dre Kirkpatrick (calf) was limited at practice.
 Safety Budda Baker (thumb) and wideouts Larry Fitzgerald (non injury) and DeAndre Hopkins (non injury) were full participants at practice.